 You probably have many questions.
-Don’t hesitate to reach out to our Houston law office to schedule a free consultation.
-Our experienced and compassionate attorneys will sit down with you, review your case, and help you understand your legal rights and options.
+Don’t hesitate to contact our Houston law office to schedule a free consultation.
+Our experienced attorneys will sit down with you, review your case, and help you understand your legal rights and options.

 What is a Catastrophic Injury?

 Generally speaking, a catastrophic injury is one that fundamentally changes your life.
 A catastrophic injury typically causes permanent damage, impairs your ability to function, and substantially interferes with your day-to-day activities.